University of Wolverhampton Law School

 LLB (Hons) Law

-LLB (Hons) Part-time 6 years, Full-time 3 years
+LLB (Hons) Full-time 3 years, Part-time 6 years

-The LLB degree provides a qualifying law degree enabling successful to prepare for the Bar Professional Training Course (Barrister).
+The LLB degree provides a qualifying law degree enabling successful preparation for the Bar Professional Training Course (Barrister).
 Additionally, the LLB is designed to provide preparatory legal education for those wishing to qualify as solicitors by undertaking the new Solicitors Qualifying Examination.

-The LLB degree provides a qualifying law degree enabling successful to prepare for the Bar Professional Training Course (Barrister).
+The LLB degree provides a qualifying law degree enabling successful preparation for the Bar Professional Training Course (Barrister).
 Additionally, the LLB is designed to provide preparatory legal education for those wishing to qualify as solicitors by undertaking the new Solicitors Qualifying Examination.

 Award